virgesmith/neworder/docs/examples/schelling.md

 # Schelling's Segregation Model

-An implementation of the Schelling's segregation model [[7]](../references.md), which is traditionally considered to be an agent-based as opposed to a microsimulation, model.
+An implementation of Schelling's segregation model [[7]](../references.md), which is traditionally considered to be an agent-based as opposed to a microsimulation, model.
 However, the distinction is somewhat vague and subjective.

 ![Schelling](./img/schelling.gif)